What Is The Difference Between A Strong And Weak Base

 4. Buffer Capacity

 Weak bases are valuable in buffer systems.
-Consider this: a weak base and its conjugate acid maintain a stable pH over small changes in added acid or base.
-To give you an idea, the NH₃/NH₄⁺ pair resists pH shifts when small amounts of acid or base are added That's the part that actually makes a difference..
+Also, a weak base and its conjugate acid maintain a stable pH over small changes in added acid or base.
+Take this case: the NH₃/NH₄⁺ pair resists pH shifts when small amounts of acid or base are added That alone is useful..

 Strong bases, however, lack significant buffering capacity because they are already fully dissociated.
 Adding a small amount of weak acid to a strong base solution can cause a large pH change.